-It is my opinion that as of June 30, 2016, Health Trust should target a required capital adequacy reserve for the protection of its covered beneficiaries of between \$90 million and \$140 million.
-The target increased \$5 to \$10 million from last year due to a combination of healthcare trend and higher than anticipated claims experience for FY 2016 offset by a decrease in covered lives.
+It is my opinion that as of June 30, 201 8, HealthTrust should target a required capital adequacy reserve for the protection of its covered beneficiaries of between \$85 million and \$130 million.
+The range is the same as last year's estimate.
 The amount should be held in addition to other reserves, such as incurred but not reported (IBNR) claim reserves, premium deficiency reserves, and any other required reserves.
 To reach this conclusion, I used a stochastic modeling approach which is a generally accepted actuarial methodology for determining capital adequacy reserve levels.
+The methodology used to reach this recommendation is consistent with that used in prior years.